waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 *   **Objective:** Get HM01 (CUT) by herding the Farfetch'd to the apprentice at `(7, 28)`.
 *   **Verified Mechanics:**
-    1.  **Direct Interaction:** Pressing 'A' on the Farfetch'd causes it to teleport away.
+    1.  **Direct Interaction:** Pressing 'A' on the Farfetch'd causes it to teleport away and reset the puzzle.
     2.  **Twig Interaction Logic:**
-        *   **Twig 1 at (22, 30):**
+        *   **Twig 1 at (22, 30):** Stepping on this makes the Farfetch'd disappear if it's on the map.
-            *   When Farfetch'd is at (28, 31), stepping on this twig makes it disappear.
-        *   **Twig 2 at (29, 30):**
-            *   When Farfetch'd is not on the map, stepping on this twig makes it appear at (28, 31), facing left.
+        *   **Twig 2 at (29, 30):** Stepping on this makes the Farfetch'd appear at (28, 31), facing left.
     3.  **Turning:** The turning logic is not simply facing the player.
-It seems to be related to the player's approach vector.
+It seems to be related to the player's approach vector to an adjacent tile.
+This is still inconsistent and needs more rigorous testing.
-    4.  **Reset Conditions:** Wild battles or leaving the area resets the puzzle.
+    4.  **Reset Conditions:** Wild battles, leaving the area, or direct interaction resets the puzzle.
 *   **Alternative Hypotheses to Test:**
-    1. The puzzle requires a specific sequence of twig-stepping and player movement.
-    2. There is a hidden item or another NPC I haven't found yet that is required.
-    3. The time of day might affect the puzzle.
+    1. The order the twigs are stepped on matters, independent of the Farfetch'd's position.
+    2. The Farfetch'd must be herded along a specific, hidden path.

 ### Ruins of Alph - Sliding Panels
 *   **Objective:** Solve the sliding stone panel puzzle.